This seems like an appropriate time to speculate about what will be in Garmin’s Fenix 6 (six) which we should be able to buy in 2019.

 Hopefully everyone by now has fallen out of love with optical HR, having realised it is generally not accurate enough.
 Maybe that’s too cynical a view?
 And maybe some tinkering around the edges of accuracy with optical HR and its uses can make us fall in love again?
 This time with how 247 optical HR can leverage recovery/adaptation analyses.

-The Fenix 5 Plus probably does NOT have a new iteration of the ELEVATE sensor.
+The Fenix 5 Plus will NOT have a new iteration of the ELEVATE sensor.
 Just the regular one with some new algorithms and a bit of tinkering on the 5X Plus to support PulseOX (blood oxygen).
 It can already support 24×7 HR and resting HRV to a degree.

 Garmin will likely iterate a new ELEVATE sensor but I suspect only small-scale, incremental improvements in size, accuracy and power consumption will be possible.
 The Fenix 6 should then see a good level of resting-HRV accuracy from an optical sensor, this will then give Garmin or CIQ apps a better chance of vaguely meaningful sleep analyses and post-workout recovery analyses.
-Perhaps also HRV support will be possible at higher levels of HR, although I am somewhat sceptical this will be possible.
+Perhaps also HRV support will be possible at higher levels of HR, although I am somewhat sceptical this will be possible, a more likely first step will be to support the introduction of oHR for swimming.

 There are still significant advances that can happen for athletes in this area (resting HRV) that utilise current or soon-to-be current technology on the Fenix 6.
 In my opinion, athletes who start to be more interested in recovery rather than fine-tuning a specific workout’s parameters will be the ones who will get the bigger performance gains.